Biconed graphs, weighted forests, and h-vectors of matroid complexes: Introduction

 \begin{theorem}[Lemma \ref{lem:multi}, Lemma \ref{lem:pure}] For any biconed graph $\G$ the set $\F(\red)$ is a pure multicomplex on the set of edges of $G^{A,B}_{\text{red}}$. \end{theorem}

 From these we obtain our main result.

 \begin{theorem}[Corollary \ref{cor:Stanley}] Stanley's conjecture holds for graphic matroids of biconed graphs. \end{theorem}

+In \cite{KleeSamper2015} Klee and Samper introduce a combinatorial strengthening of Stanley's conjecture, based on lexicographic shellability and the notion of a based matroid.
+Their conjecture involves the construction of a rule for assigning a pure multicomplex to any based matroids, satisfying a list of five properties.
+In Theorem \ref{thm:KleeSamper} we show that our constructions satisfy four of these properties for based matroids arising from biconed graphs.
+This in turn connects the multicomplex $\F(\red)$ to the \emph{internal poset} of the matroid of a biconed graph $\G$.

 The rest of the paper is organized as follows.
 In Section \ref{sec:Prelim} we recall some basic notions from matroid theory and the study of pure ${\mathcal O}$-sequences, and establish some notation.
-In Section \ref{sec:biconed} we describe our main objects of study and establish bijections between three sets: spanning trees of a biconed graph $\G$, birooted forests in $\red$, and 2-edge-rooted forests in $\red$.
-In Section \ref{sec:multi}, we prove that the set of the 2-edge-rooted forests is a pure multicomplex.
+In Section \ref{sec:biconed} we describe our main objects of study and establish bijections between three sets: spanning trees of a biconed graph $\G$, birooted forests in $\red$, and 2-weighted forests in $\red$.
+In Section \ref{sec:multi}, we prove that the set of partially 2-weighted forests is a pure multicomplex.
 Here we also prove that the pure ${\mathcal O}$-sequence arising from this multicomplex is the $h$-vector of the (graphic matroid of the) underlying biconed graph, thus establishing Stanley's conjecture.
-In Section \ref{sec:Future}, we suggest some further applications of $2$-edge-rooted forests and also discuss some open questions.
+In Section \ref{sec:Example} we provide a detailed example to demonstrate our various constructions.
+In Section \ref{sec:Klee-Samper} we discuss how our results relate to the stronger conditions of the Klee-Samper conjecture for this class of matroids.
+In Section \ref{sec:Future}, we suggest some further applications of 2-weighted forests and also discuss some open questions.